Wildflower Weekend

 Spring Amphibians | 10:00 a.m. to 11:00 a.m.

-Experience vernal life for the many amphibians of the Park and learn the adaptations that allow them to thrive as they emerge from winter and breed in spring on this easy walk.
+Experience vernal life for the many amphibians of the park and learn the adaptations that allow them to thrive after their winter emergence on this easy walk.
 Meet at Byrd Visitor Center (mile 51).
 Margo Roseum, Park Ranger

 Leaves of Three | 11:30 a.m. to 3:00 p.m.